Justwhittaker/MusicHub/README.md

     * Easily **recover my password** in case I forget it.
     * filter and sort Recipes.

-* Marketing the site itself and utilising advertising opportunities within the site is out of scope, therefore the links to social media sites are merely links for users to go to thier own profiles to share their recipes.
+* Marketing the site itself and utilising advertising opportunities within the site is out of scope, therefore the links to social media sites are merely links for users to go to their own profiles to share their recipes.

 ---
 <a name="user-stories"></a>